etais-ee/etais-web/about/goals.md

 **Goals of ETAIS project**

 New ETAIS project "ETAIS 2" started in the beginning of 2017 and its main goal is to integrate the infrastructures created during the previous ETAIS project.
 A brand new component of ETAIS project will be a self-service portal that allows users to access the resources regardless of their location or operating system used.
-Computing and data storage capabilities as well as the customer support will be significally improved.
+Computing and data storage (including mid-term archiving) capabilities as well as the customer support will be significally improved.

 The ETAIS infrastructure will continue to be divided between the four institutions – the project aims to optimise resources and share costs (staff, electricity) between partners.
 It is also important that the project’s partners create a shared knowledge base and therefore improve the quality of the ETAIS services.